drodil/depspector/README.md

 - `--clear-cache`: Clear stored cache entries before scanning (use to force full regeneration while keeping caching enabled afterward).
 - `--fail-fast`: Stop analysis immediately when the first issue at or above the configured `exitWithFailureOnLevel` is found (useful for CI/CD to fail quickly).
 - `--only-new`: Show only new issues found in this scan, excluding issues from cached packages (useful for incremental analysis).
-- `--offline`: Disable analyzers that require network access (CVE, cooldown, dormant, reputation).
+- `--offline`: Disable analyzers that require network access (CVE, cooldown, dormant, reputation, deprecated).
 Useful for environments without internet access or to speed up scans.
+- `-a, --analyzer <name...>`: Run only specific analyzers (can be specified multiple times).
+Overrides config file settings.
+Example: `--analyzer cve --analyzer deprecated`.
 - `--ignore-issue <id...>`: Ignore specific issues by their ID (can be specified multiple times).
 Issue IDs are displayed in brackets after each finding.
 - `--concurrency <n>`: Maximum number of concurrent package analyses (defaults to number of CPU cores).
 - `--json <path>`: Output the analysis report as JSON to the specified file.